Crafting the perfect cheese tray: Tips for creating a beautiful cheese display, perfect accompaniments and simple wine pairing tips

 Garnish: Grapes, berries, fresh herbs, flowers, banana leaves, ti leaves, tomato roses, orange roses.

-Utensils: Be sure to have cheese knives for cheese wedges and spreaders for soft cheeses.
+Utensils: Be sure to have cheese knives for cheese wedges, spreaders for soft cheeses and forks for fondue.

 And there you have it!
 Try not to choose too many cheeses 3-6 different cheeses are plenty.